equivalent/equivalent.github.io/_posts/article/2018-05-14-ruby-class-methods-syntax.md

 title:  "Ruby class methods syntax"
 disq_id: 49
 description:
+  In ruby there are several ways how to define class methods.
+In this article I'll go trough 4 major ways and explain what class methods really are.

 ---

 In Ruby you are able to write class methods multiple ways.